-The Distinguished Gentleman’s Ride and The Movember Foundation are working together to tackle men’s health issues.
+The Distinguished Gentleman’s Ride and Movember are working together to tackle men’s health issues.

 Our focus is on gentlemen who have been dealt a tough hand in life.
 In particular, we raise funds for cutting-edge research into prostate cancer, and mental health and suicide prevention programs, as part of our mission to support men’s health globally.
-These funds are invested by our partner, the Movember Foundation, which is the world’s largest men’s health organisation.
+These funds are invested by our partner, Movember, which is the world’s largest men’s health organisation.

 Prostate cancer is the second most commonly diagnosed cancer in men.
-The Movember Foundation is the largest funder of prostate cancer programs in the world.
+Movember is the largest funder of prostate cancer programs in the world.

 What is prostate cancer?